 D1 Digital Object

-E26 Physical Feature

 Scope note:

 This class describes a part (of any shape or size) of interest in basically any media object stored in the Object Repository, i.e., a text, an image, a video or a 3D model.
 It points to content consisting of just a portion or area of a file.
 In some contexts, however, the area can also point to content represented by an integral (i.e., proper) file.
 It is equal to the METS AREA element.